3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Theoretical Guarantees

-\end{theorem} The proofs of Theorem~\ref{theorem:CEntropy_conv1x1} and Theorem \ref{theorem:CEntropy_convkxk} are provided in Appendix A. \\ Based on Theorem \ref{theorem:CEntropy_convkxk}, with $k\times k$ kernels, the SVD-channel entropy of the outputs increases with $\mu_{\hat{X}_{j,:,:}}$ for $j=1,\cdots,\cii$.
+\end{theorem} Based on Theorem \ref{theorem:CEntropy_convkxk}, with $k\times k$ kernels, the SVD-channel entropy of the outputs increases with $\mu_{\hat{X}_{j,:,:}}$ for $j=1,\cdots,\cii$.
 Intuitively, if $k$ is larger, more patches are included, then $\mu_{\hat{X}_{j,:,:}}$ will be higher.
-Therefore, a large kernel size typically adds more entropy into outputs $Y$.
-For example, given $3\times 3$ kernels, $\bar{\mu}$ is around 1, which indicates that $2\times$ number of principal channels are needed to represent $Y$.
-More numerical analyses are presented in Appendix B. Furthermore, it is straightforward to extend Theorem~\ref{theorem:CEntropy_conv1x1} and Theorem \ref{theorem:CEntropy_convkxk} to convolutional layers with a convolution stride larger than $1$.
+More numerical analyses are presented in Section~\ref{subsec:entropykern}.

-For \textbf{ReLU} and \textbf{Pooling layers}, we also provide rank analyses in the Appendix A showing that the same number of principal channels as in the input is sufficient to represent the output after ReLU and Pooling layers.
+\textbf{BatchNorm layer} -- Batch normalization is commonly used in CV models to reduce the \emph{internal covariate shift}.
+According to Theorem~\ref{theorem:CEntropy_batchnorm}, the SVD-channel entropy of outputs is almost the same as that of inputs in a BatchNorm layer.